 Shift #1 – From Knowledge to Faith

 Basically, religion is no longer in the realm of knowledge.
 The only knowledge that exists is that of a material world.
 There is no nonempirical knowledge and no objective immaterial world.
 Religious claims are not to be considered factual either.
-Because there religion is not a domain of fact and knowledge there are no experts.
-Which is why many people are just as apt to turn to Oprah for spiritual advice as they are Billy Graham.
+Because their religion is not a domain of fact and knowledge there are no experts.
+This is why many people are just as apt to turn to Oprah for spiritual advice as they are Billy Graham.

 Moreland points out this shift is even seen in Christian schools and Universities: